Aspirations

 An IT tutor from Brooklands Adult Education College provides training in our on-site IT training, in MS Word, MS Excel, MS Access, MS Publisher, etc.All training is accredited and trainees receive certificates of achievement.
 Trainees are encouraged to progress into mainstream training within the college environment when they are ready to do this.

-In addition to formal tutorials, we offer hands-on support and encouragement to service users to use IT, e.g. in the writing of articles for our newsletters, typing letters to employers and colleges, and updating notices within the centre.
+In addition to formal tutorials, we offer hands-on support and encouragement to service users to use IT, e.g. in the writing of articles for our newsletters, typing letters to colleges, and updating notices within the centre.

 We have strong links with local colleges and regularly update our resources to ensure we have current information on hand.

-Courses may include Smoking Cessation, Grooming and Self-Confidence Building and Raising Self-Esteem.
+Occasionally talks and workshops are offered for the following.Smoking Cessation, Grooming and Self-Confidence Building and Raising Self-Esteem.

 COMMUNITY SUPPORT